kk136/DriverLoft/README.md

 Driverloft is a web application, which allows the manager to track their drivers while they are on the road.

-It also sends a mail to the manager whenever their driver alert level falls below a certain threshold.
-The application uses HTML at its front end while at its backend Python with Flask as it micro-framework provides all the functionality.
-OpenCV library has been used which provides the necessary procedures for Face and eye detection techniques.
-The input is taken from the webcam, which is at the client’s end, and then the video stream is sent to the server where it is worked.
-It allows users to register on the application only after confirming their identities using their email address.
-It also requires the user to first allow their faces to be stored in the face database.
-This face database is then used to authenticate the identity of the user the next time they log in.
-Only the users who have their face stored in the database will be allowed to log in.
-The web application along with this has all the basic functionalities of the web application such as forget the password, change the password, change email and authentication.
+#### Features: ####
+* Registration and login system with email verification
+* Login using Face detection
+* Google API implementation to show route
+* Drowsiness detection using eye detection

+ ** First Steps **
+ Run the following commands to create a databse

+ ` python manage.py db init`
+ `python manage.py db uppgrade`
+ `python manage.py db merge`

+ Finally to run the local server

+ `python manage.py runserver --threaded`